Easy Baked Ratatouille Recipe

 - Arrange the vegetables in the dish in one layer.
 Top with the sliced tomatoes and thyme sprigs.
 Bake 30-35 minutes.
 The juices should be bubbling and the eggplant tender when pierced with a the tip of a knife.
 Remove the thyme stems (you can crumble the leaves over the dish first).

-- Sprinkle the goat cheese over the ratatouille and drizzle with the pesto.
+- Sprinkle the cheese over the ratatouille and drizzle with the pesto.
 Serve warm or at room temperature.

 Karen’s Notes and Tips